 Exercise of trademark rights against those who infringe

-If you suspect somebody of infringing on your trademark, you have to quickly decide whether to address the issue or not and how aggressively you want to go after the transgressor if you do want to pursue it.
+If you suspect somebody of infringing on your trademark, you have to quickly decide whether to address the issue or not and how aggressively you want to go after the infringer.
 Your response would likely be influenced by the following factors:

 - The seriousness of the infringement.

 You can base the gravity of the infringement action on the threat of damage to your business.
 For instance, if you’re the owner of a trademark for a restaurant called “Joe’s Barbecue,” and you encounter a product called “Joe’s Pickles,” it’s only worth your trouble to take issue if you have intentions of eventually selling menu items from the restaurant at grocery stores.
 If you have no such plans, you best leave it alone.